saptarshibasu/aws-study/README.md

   * Install CloudWatch agent (awslogsd) in EC2
 * Since AWS does not have access to the  underlying OS, some metrics are **missing** including disk and memory utilization
 * CloudWatch can collect metrics and logs from services, resources and applications on AWS as well on-premise services
+* CloudWatch Alarms can be created to
+  * send SNS notifications
-* CloudWatch Alarms can be created to send notifications or do autoscaling when a certain metrics satisfies a configured condition
+  * do EC2 autoscaling when a certain metrics satisfies a configured condition
-* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events
-* Alarm - EC2 actions -
+  * do EC2 actions
     * Recover - Recover the instance on different hardware
     * Stop
     * Terminate
     * Reboot
+* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events
 * CloudWatch Alarms
   * impaired - checks failed
   * insufficient data - checks in progress
   * ok - all checks passed
+* Amazon CloudWatch does not aggregate data across Regions.
+Therefore, metrics are completely separate between Regions

 ## CloudTrail

-* Across regions
+* By default CloudTrail keeps account activity details upto 90 days
+* These events are limited to management events with create, modify, and delete API calls and account activity.
+For a complete record of account activity, including all management events, data events, and read-only activity, you’ll need to configure a CloudTrail trail
+* By setting up a CloudTrail trail you can deliver your CloudTrail events to Amazon S3, Amazon CloudWatch Logs, and Amazon CloudWatch Events
+* You can create up to five trails in an AWS region.
+A trail that applies to all regions exists in each region and is counted as one trail in each region
+* By default, CloudTrail log files are encrypted using S3 Server Side Encryption (SSE) and placed into your S3 bucket
+* CloudTrail integration with CloudWatch logs enables you to receive SNS notifications of account activity captured by CloudTrail.
+For example, you can create CloudWatch alarms to monitor API calls that create, modify and delete Security Groups and Network ACL’s

 ## CloudFormation